Spain rejects talks with Catalan separatists after days of unrest | DW | 19.10.2019

 Nearly 200 arrests have been made, including 83 people during overnight violence, the Interior Ministry said.

-Independence is a highly divisive issue, with a poll in July showing support for succession at 48.3% of people against and 44% in favor.
+Independence is a highly divisive issue, with a poll in July showing support for secession at 48.3% of people against and 44% in favor.

 Highlighting that division, Barcelona Mayor Ada Colau, who does not support the secessionist movement, said she was worried about the violence over the past week.